TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 codeblocks will use the language as specified in the `highlight` directive for syntax highlighting.

-If all of your codeblocks have the same language, it is easier to just set this once at the beginning of the file.
+If all of your codeblocks in one file have the same language, it is easier to just set this once at the beginning of the file.

-This way, you don't need to set the language for each code-block (`.. code-block:: LANG`).
+This way, you don't need to set the language for each code-block (`.. code-block:: LANG`) explicitly and can use the :ref:`shorthand notation
+<codeblock-shorthand>`.

 Use reStructuredText highlighting::